arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 END_IF;
 ```

-The primary function of the Portenta Machine Control server is to use a binary counter, which is programmed with digital outputs parameterized by a sub-counter variable named `cnt`—this `cnt` variable cycles within an 8-bit map value.
+The main function of the Portenta Machine Control server is to use a binary counter, which is programmed with digital outputs parameterized by a sub-counter variable named `cnt`—this `cnt` variable cycles within an 8-bit map value.
 The pace of the counter is adjusted using the `counter_buffer` and `delay_buffer`, which serve as customizable timing factors.
 For the client Portenta Machine Control, the shared Modbus counter variable will be used and is defined as `counter_stack`.

 ![Arduino PLC IDE - Portenta Machine Control Server Global Variables](assets/pmc_plcide_server_globalVars.png)